 Institutional Technology Services (ITS) at Gwynedd Mercy University provides and supports information technology resources to faculty, staff, students, and guests.
 All community members are responsible for using technology resources in an ethical manner that does not interfere with the reasonable use by other community members.

 ITS collaborates with the University leadership in the development of Gwynedd Mercy University policies that govern the use of information technology.
-Gwynedd Mercy University policies posted on the IT Policies page apply to all members of the Gwynedd Mercy University community.
+Gwynedd Mercy University policies posted on the IT Services page apply to all members of the Gwynedd Mercy University community.

 GMercyU conforms to Pennsylvania state law in its policies, and expects all students to adhere to all federal, state or local laws regarding the unlawful posession, use or distribution of alcohol, drugs and illegal sustances.
 The University is required by law to inform students of the sanctions which may be imposed on them for violations of those laws.
 In addition, GMercyU is required to inform students of the standards of conduct, University penalties, health risks, and counseling options as they pertain to substance abuse.
-Read the Alcohol and Other Drugs Policy (PDF) for more information.

 Gwynedd Mercy University is committed to maintaining a positive learning, working, and living environment that is free from unlawful discrimination and harassment.
 Gwynedd Mercy University does not discriminate against any applicant for admission to or employment at the University because of race, religion, age, gender, sexual orientation, gender identity, national origin, disability, color, marital status, veteran status, genetic characteristics, or any other characteristic protected by federal, state or local law (“Protected Classes”).
 This includes, but is not limited to, admissions, financial aid, educational services, and student programs and activities, as well as to all terms and conditions of employment including, but not limited to, recruitment, selection, hiring, placement, transfer, promotion, training, compensation, benefits, discipline, and termination.
 The University will not tolerate unlawful acts of discrimination or harassment based upon Protected Classes, or related retaliation against or by any employee or student.